1F / 2F Manifold Prep for Carb or Sniper

 We all have to remember these old 1F/2F Toyota Land Cruiser engines are 34 to 54 years old!
 These old engines have gone through many heat cycles and this new-to-you old rig may have even ran hot… a time or two!
 Heat deforms metal over time and we have found on numerous occasions that the intake manifold has some warpage even though engine exhaust is not going through it, but the manifold itself is mounted to and sitting in a “oven!”

-“But I didn’t have an air leak before…” And that is most likely because the carburetor you removed from the manifold had “formed” in unison to the the manifold, thus you may have had a sealed connection.
-But you are adding a new part now, or maybe a different carb, and you should “check & deck” your mating surfaces!
+“But I didn’t have an air leak before…” And that is most likely because the carburetor you removed from the manifold had “formed” in unison to the the manifold over the 35+ years… thus you “may” have had a sealed connection before.
+But now you’re adding a Sniper Manifold Adapter, or maybe a new carb, thus you should “check & deck” your mating surfaces as the surface of the new item should be flat or the old-new carb surface may be different than the old surface of the manifold.
+Getting these two surfaced matched for mating is very important!

 BEFORE YOU GET INTO YOUR BEAUTIFICATION PROCESS!